Rings of non-commutative functions and their fields of fractions: Topologies on rings of analytic NC functions

 \begin{remark} By \cite[Theorem 7.4]{EffWeb}, $\scr{O}_d$ has a unique quantization as a \emph{local operator space}.
 Later in \ref{sec:application} we will show that since $\scr{O} _d$ is an inverse limit of operator algebras, it can be viewed as a \emph{local operator algebra}. \end{remark}

-One can see here that the fact that we have an infinite radius of convergence is important in the proof.
-In fact, the algebras $S(r)$ introduced by Taylor, are not nuclear unless all but at most one of the radii are infinite \cite{Luminet-PI}.
-It seems that the same reasoning applies in the row ball case.
-Therefore, we prove a weaker claim.
+One can see here that the fact that we have an infinite radius of convergence for any element of $\scr{O} _d$ is important in the proof of Theorem \ref{thm:montel}.
+In fact, the algebras $S(r)$ introduced by Taylor (see Remark \ref{Taylorloc}), are not nuclear unless all but at most one of the radii are infinite \cite{Luminet-PI}.
+It seems that the same reasoning applies in our case of $\scr{O} _d (r)$, $0<r<+\infty$, and so we prove a weaker result for these rings.